-Recycled concrete aggregate is also known as “crushed concrete”.
-This name paints a plain picture of what RCA is: crushed asphalt and concrete debris that has been screened, cleaned, and reused in future sustainable construction projects.
+Recycled concrete aggregate, often abbreviated to RCA, is also known as “crushed concrete.”
+This name sums up what RCA material is: crushed asphalt and concrete debris that has been screened, cleaned, and reused in future sustainable construction projects.
 RCA is most often sourced from demolition waste.

-When concrete is removed from its previous use as part of new construction, such as repairing old pavement, it has historically been dumped into landfills.
+When concrete is removed from its previous use as part of a new construction project, it was historically dumped into landfills.
 Because concrete is not biodegradable and will not decompose, it takes up a significant amount of landfill space.

 Instead of simply hauling the old concrete off to dump in a landfill, aggregate manufacturers are finding ways to recycle it that offer many benefits.